lowRISC/style-guides/DVCodingStyle.md

 Most, if not all design properties are captured as in-line assertions within the RTL itself.
-The guidance on usage and implementation of assertions can be found in the adjoining [lowRISC Verilog style guide](https://github.com/lowRISC/style-guides/blob/master/VerilogCodingStyle.md#assertion-macros).
+The guidance on usage and implementation of assertions can be found in the adjoining [xlsynth Verilog style guide](https://github.com/xlsynth/verilog-style-guides/blob/master/VerilogCodingStyle.md#assertion-macros).

 In some cases, it may be useful to capture specific design behaviors and their expected outcomes as assertion checks, rather than checks in the scoreboard, or